Raku-Steering-Council/Papers/nominations/2020/voting-form.md

 ## Voting process

+**Voting is open between midnight on September 6th UTC & midnight on September 20th UTC.**

 Original announcement: https://github.com/Raku/Raku-Steering-Council/blob/main/announcements/20200720.md

 Please email your vote to Will Coleda (will@coleda.com) with the subject of "RSC 2020 Vote", including the checklist below in the body of the message.